yiphei/yif-AI/attention_dropout_transformer/README.md

 # Learned Dropout [WIP readme]
-> NB: LaTeX is optimized for Github's Markdown.
+> NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
+Also, Safari does not render Github's LaTeX and some SVG files well, so Chrome is advised.

 Dropout is a very effective and simple technique that reduces overfitting and thus improve model generalization.
 However, its random implementation relegates it to model training only and makes it invariant to input.
 Here, I present LearnedDropout, a parametrized dropout that learns the best dropout for each input (i.e. variant to input).
 This makes LearnedDropout very close to MoE, and perhaps even better than it.